All Episodes

 Hey, Sean, thanks for having me on the show.

-Um, well, I you know, you in early last year, the Democrats actually had hearings, I said on the subcommittee for antitrust about big tech and talking about breaking them up.
+Well, you know, in early last year, the Democrats actually had hearings, I see them on the subcommittee for antitrust, about big tech and talking about breaking them up.

 So there's certainly interest among the Democrats to do something here.

-Uh I read in an article this morning that uh Cicellini, who's the the chairman of that subcommittee, had also said, given the violence that occurred up here in some of the discourse that was going on online that he's more open to reviewing uh section 230.
+I read in an article this morning that Cicillini, who's the chairman of that subcommittee, had also said, given the violence that occurred up here and some of the discourse that was going on online, that he's more open to reviewing Section 230.

 My bill is very simple.